massimodipaolo/ws-core/src/modules/ExtensionBase/README.md

 1. Implement the `IOptions` interface declaring the options needed to configure the module in the `ext-settings.json` file.
 As a convention both file and class are called `Options`.

-2. Implement the `Extension` base class declaring the `Options` implemented for the module and implementing the execute methods.
+2. Implement the `Extension` base class declaring the `Options` implemented for the module and implementing the `Add` and `Use` methods.
 As a convention both file and class are called `Extension`.

 3. Run the `ws.core.cli` command `GenerateJsonSchema` passing your custom module folder as a parameter to generate the `json-schema.json` files that defines your custom modules configuration.